-Note: Different parts of the world uses different standards to award the first-degree black belt.
-In Asia, it is not unusual to get shodan within three years.
-That’s because, in general, a first-degree black belt has never been regarded anything more than a beginner.
+Note: Dojos in various parts of the world use different standards to award the first-degree black belt.
+In Asia, it’s not unusual to get shodan within three years.
+That’s because, in general, a first-degree black belt isn’t regarded anything more than a beginner.

-Check out “How long does it take to get a black belt?” for a detailed explanation (and also the average time it takes to get a black belt in various martial arts).
-I will also be discussing the topic of quick black belt achievements in the last part of the series.
+Check out “How long does it take to get a black belt?” for a detailed explanation.
+The post also reveals the average time it takes to get a black belt in several martial arts.
+Also, I will be discussing expedited black belt achievements in the last part of the series.

 5Find out how quickly they can learn self-defense or fighting skills

-Some people use the black-belt as an indication for mastery and effectiveness.
-In truth, they don’t really care about the belt as a status.
+Some people use the black-belt as an indication of martial effectiveness.
+These people don’t really care about the belt as a status symbol.
 Instead, they are concerned about the time needed to achieve an effective level of skill.

 These people generally fall into two groups:

-- People who are being bullied and need a a quick way to learn how to defend themselves.
+- People who are being bullied and want a quick way to learn how to defend themselves.

 - People looking to get into competitive fights as soon as possible.

-So, why is it taboo to ask about the time it takes to get a black belt from the dojo…
+But, why is it taboo to ask an instructor the length of time needed to get a black belt…

-Why is it taboo to ask the black belt question in some dojos?
+Why is the black-belt question taboo in some dojos?

 When you ask your instructor (or a senior student) how long it takes to get your black belt, it makes them feel as though your priorities are not in the right place.
-It suggests that the belt is more important to you than the journey, and that you’d stop training once you reach the “end” – first-degree black belt.
+It suggests that the belt is more important than your training journey.
+And it implies that you’d stop training once you get your first-degree black belt.

 Understanding Dojos and Dojangs with Traditional Values